 It doesn’t matter if you are an incoming freshman or a senior, living in a dorm, living in an apartment complex, or living with a fraternity.
 Knowing proper laundry etiquette matters.
 Most college students’ only experience with laundry prior to college was doing it at home.
-And at home the most conflict you will have to deal with is with your siblings or when your parents need you to unload the dryer.
+If you don’t have much experience doing laundry at all you should check out our campus laundry tutorial.
+At home, the most conflict you will have to deal with is with your siblings or when your parents need you to unload the dryer.
 But in college, you now share a laundry room with up to 100 people.
 And that means you need to be conscious of other people, their clothing, their schedule, and just generally their right to do laundry.
 Here are a few basic tips to help new and older students with shared laundry rooms.

 When Should You Remove Someone Else’s Clothing?